teaching-FEEC/dgm-2025.2/projects/super-video-decompression/README.md

 ## Benchmarks

-We achieved Real Time performance for most of our combinations, up to 1440p outputs, this was the worst machine we could test on:
+We achieved Real Time performance with all of our models combinations, up to 1440p outputs, this was the worst machine we could test on:

 ![RTX 2060 Benchmark](docs/Metrics/RTX2060Benchmark.png)